 Some performers Sam has played with include (by Genre):

-(Folk/Roots) Ruth Moody, Aoife O’Donovan, Joy Williams, Tony Furtado, Marlon Williams, Ben Sollee, Caroline Spence, Heather Masse, The Good Lovelies, Luke Bulla, Martha Scanlan, Scott Law, Shook Twins, Nathaniel Talbot, Eli West
+(Folk/Roots) Ruth Moody, Aoife O’Donovan, Joy Williams, Molly Tuttle, Tony Furtado, Marlon Williams, Ben Sollee, Caroline Spence, Logan Ledger, Heather Masse, Anthony da Costa, The Good Lovelies, Luke Bulla, Martha Scanlan, Scott Law, Shook Twins, Nathaniel Talbot, Eli West